 The Paris metropolitan area fits into zones 1-5.

 Central Paris is zone 1, CDG airport is in zone 5, Orly and Versailles in zone 4.

 Paris Metro is entirely contained in zones 1-2 (except La Défense in zone 3).

 The premium ticket for Paris visitors !

-Enjoy unlimited travel with all public transport services in the entire city of Paris (zone 1-3) or alternatively
+Enjoy unlimited travel with all public transport services in central Paris (zones 1-3)

-in central Paris and greater Paris (zone 1-5, incl.
-CDG and Orly airports, Versailles, Disneyland, Fontainebleau,…)
+or alternatively in the entire city + greater Paris (zones 1-5, incl.
+CDG and Orly airports, Versailles, Disneyland, Fontainebleau,…).

 The t+ ticket allows you to travel on :

 • RER within central Paris (zone 1)

 The following types of connections are possible with t+ ticket :